microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/BulkOperations/README.md

 This sample or the [SDK version](https://github.com/microsoft/PowerApps-Samples/blob/master/dataverse/orgsvc/C%23-NETCore/BulkOperations/README.md) are prerequisites for the
 [CreateMultiple and UpdateMultiple plug-ins Sample](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/orgsvc/C%23/xMultiplePluginSamples)

-This sample is a Visual Studio .NET 6.0 solution that contains 2 projects that perform the same operations in different ways so that you can compare the performance of each method.
+This sample is a Visual Studio .NET 6.0 solution that contains 2 projects (**CreateUpdateMultiple** and **ParallelCreateUpdateMultiple**) that perform the same operations in different ways so that you can compare the performance of each method.

+The third **UpsertMultiple** project demonstrates bulk upsert of records and can use either standard or elastic tables.

 You can find the sample [here](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/webapi/C%23-NETx/BulkOperations).